Dortmund concede late equaliser in 1-1 draw at Hamburg

 The Ruhr valley club, however, failed to hold on to it and Hamburg's Ransford-Yeboah Koenigsdoerffer headed in an equaliser in the seventh minute of stoppage time to rescue a point for the hosts.

-Dortmund are third on 21 points, seven behind Bayern Munich, whose 16-game winning run this season ended with a 2-2 draw at Union Berlin
+Dortmund are third on 21 points, seven behind Bayern Munich, whose 16-game winning run this season ended with a 2-2 draw at Union Berlin, and one behind second-placed RB Leipzig.
+Bayer Leverkusen are fourth on 20 following their 6-0 demolition of Heidenheim.

+"Until the 1-0 we had everything under control," said Dortmund defender Nico Schlotterbeck.
+"Even after the 1-0 we did not allow anything at the back but we lost a bit of control and then when you have 15 deep crosses maybe one will go in.

+"That is what happened in the end," the Germany international said.
+"We have to play more football.
+We did not do that We were just too passive."